VasilisPappas/SQL/Examples.md

 > 'where' statement cannot be applied after 'group by'.
 Instead, usage of 'having' is provided.

 > Also, instead of 'count(*)' we can use 'count(id)', where id is the primary key of the corresponding table.

+## 5) Which artists have released albums?
+Get also the corresponding albums:

+<pre>select art.name Artist, alb.name Album
+from artists art
+join albums alb on art.id=alb.artist_id;</pre>

+> Aliases for tables simplify column referencing, improving readability.
+In the instance provided, using aliases distinguishes 'name' columns from different tables.
+I find aliases beneficial even when unnecessary, as they quickly clarify column origins.

+> Also, 'join' is the same with 'inner join'.